OfficialKrisHass/Copper-Engine/Documentation/MainPage.md

 # Copper-Engine Documentation
 This is the documentation for the [Copper-Engine project](https://github.com/OfficialKrisHass/Copper-Engine), this documentation is maintainted by [OfficialKrisHass](https://github.com/OfficialKrisHass).
-The information may always be up-to-date, so contributions are very welcome.
+The information may not always be up-to-date, so contributions are very welcome.
 If you want to help with maintaining the documentation, please reach out to the main maintainer on discord (@chrishass)

 ## Structure
 This documentation is split into 2 parts.